ed2c/docker_1cho/README.md

 2. Select "Create codespace on main" from the dropdown menu.

 This will launch a Visual Studio Code instance hosted on GitHub, with the `eencijfer` module pre-installed.
 You can access the terminal within the Codespace and install any additional dependencies or run commands as needed.
-To upload "Decodering" files, right-click within the Codespace and select "Upload Files."
+To upload "Decodering" files, right-click within the Codespace and select "Upload..."

 Please note that you should not upload "1cho" data files containing sensitive data.
 Instead, use the devpod solution described below.